-In Vedic wisdom (the ancient wisdom systems from India of which Yoga, Ayurveda and Mantra are derived) we refer to the Feminine energy that controls all nature, all natural balance and the wildness of both our world and women - it is called Shakti.
+In Vedic wisdom (the ancient wisdom systems from India of which Yoga, Ayurveda and Mantra are derived) we refer to the Feminine energy that controls all nature, all natural balance and the wildness of both our world and women - as Shakti.

 Vedic wisdom tells us that this is the reason for the degradation of our planet, that the systemic removal of Shakti energy is stopping us from being able to heal our mother earth.

-So know that while you are doing this for your own abundance, radiance, growth in completing this work, on some energetic level you are helping to heal our planet.
+So know that while you are doing this for your own abundance, radiance and growth in completing this work, on some energetic level you are helping to heal our planet.

 * I also hope and believe that the more conscious, considered and connected to nature we are the better we are inclined to treat our environment.